Looking to Transform your Workspace?

 Knowledge / Office Design

-We’ve put together 23 creative office design ideas that can be used to inspire workspaces of all sizes and types.
-If you’re moving offices and looking for design ideas, or just looking to renovate your existing office, there’s something in here for everyone.
+We’ve compiled 9 creative office design ideas to inspire your next office fit out or refurbishment, regardless of the size or type.
+If you’re moving offices and looking for design ideas, or looking to renovate your existing office, there’s something in here for everyone.
 We hope you find these ideas useful and inspiring.

-With hybrid working in full swing in 2023, it has also given companies creative licence to make significant office design improvements.
+With the rise of hybrid working, companies have taken the initiative to implement major office design improvements.
+This shift has prompted a rethinking of how office spaces are utilised and optimised.
 Rishad Tobaccowala, the CEO of Publicis, likens the changes in hybrid working to software releases that take shape over time.
-Rather than being built and left to be, offices should be under constant review.
-When reviewing space plans and layout options, our office design team always recommend including these dedicated spaces for concentration, collaboration, and relaxation, in addition to the traditional workstations, which are equally important.
-For a full detailed review, see our 2023 definitive guide on hybrid office design
+Rather than being built and left as they are, offices should be under constant review.
+When reviewing space plans and layout options, our office design team recommend including dedicated spaces for concentration, collaboration, and relaxation, in addition to allowing space for traditional workstations, which are equally important.
+For a full, detailed review, see our guide on hybrid office design

 Idea #2 – Eye-Catching Office Entrances